RahmaRazzaq/Fitness-App/README.md

 JAVA_HOME not set: If you encounter an error about JAVA_HOME, verify that the environment variable is correctly set and points to a valid JDK installation.
 Gradle sync fails: Ensure that your internet connection is active, as Gradle needs to download dependencies from Google and JCenter repositories.
 Build errors: Check the build.gradle files for version mismatches or missing dependencies.

-License
-Fitness App is licensed under the MIT License.
-See the LICENSE file for details.